PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 * Call <a href="#/en/api?id=googlepay-method">GooglePay</a> method of PayOnline API
 * If you got Awaiting3DS, then you should pass extra 3ds authentication and call <a href="#/en/api?id=complete-method">Complete</a> method

+Customers will be able to use next payment systems:
+* Visa
+* MasterCard

 In order to process transactions via PayOnline gateway you should specify next parameters:
+* gateway: 'payonline'
+* gatewayMerchantId: '123' - your MID in PayOnline system

+Like this
 ```kotlin
 val PAYMENT_GATEWAY_TOKENIZATION_PARAMETERS = mapOf(
         "gateway" to "payonline",